 JOB APPLICANT PRIVACY NOTICE

-Privacy Notice - General Data Protection Regulation (GDPR) 2018
+Privacy Notice - UK General Data Protection Regulation (UK GDPR) 2018

 As part of any recruitment process, we (Wilthorpe Primary School) collect and process personal data relating to job applicants.
 We are committed to being transparent about how we collect and use that data and to meet our data protection obligations.